smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 * logon as *sa* using the password for the *sa* provided during the install;
 * Create a Windows authenticated user login as the domain user name (e.g. *IC\pch*);
-* Grant full database adminstration privileges (all of them!) to this user;
+* Grant full database administration privileges (all of them!) to this user;
-* Check the user logon is now an Adminstrator (i.e. is dbo):
+* Check the user logon is now an Administrator (i.e. is dbo):
 	```
 	sqlcmd -E
 	1> SELECT user_name();